The line up of artists at the 2022 Gathering features acoustic music with emphasis on original songs

 Andrew has toured Australia and US country music and rubbed shoulders with the cools of jazz and classical.

-Andrew will be holding a digeridoo workshop during the weekend.
-He will be on the panel for the Youth Mentoring program.
+Andrew was recently inducted into the SA Music Hall of Fame and will be one of the key people on the panel for the Youth Mentoring program.

 Khristian Mizzi is a singer songwriter whose poetic lyrics and beautiful voice earnt him a standing ovation at Sandford 2020.
 Khristian was awarded the 2017 Troubadour Artist of the Year.
 His songs elegantly articulate many contemporary issues Australia and the World are facing today.
 His award winning songs have been described as 'captivating', leaving listeners feeling they have experienced something truly special.